 - Ace inhibitors: Helps ease blood flow by expanding the blood vessels.

-- Beta-blockers: Lessen the amount of blood being pumped by reducing your heart rate.
+- Beta-blockers: Lessen the amount of blood being pumped by reducing the heart rate.

-- Calcium channel blockers: They openly expand your arteries and slow down your heart rate.
+- Calcium channel blockers: They expand the arteries and slow down the heart rate.

-- Alpha-2 receptor agonists: Helps to lower blood pressure by decreasing nervous system activity.
+- Alpha-2 receptor agonists: Helps to lower blood pressure by decreasing the nervous system activity.

-- Angiotensin ll receptor blockers: They block the effects of angiotensin (a protein in the blood that causes the blood vessels to constrict which raises blood pressure) which opens up the arteries.
+- Angiotensin ll receptor blockers: They block the effects of angiotensin, a protein in the blood that causes the blood vessels to constrict.

-In addition to medication, the doctor is going to suggest major lifestyle changes for you.
-These changes can have an enormous affect on your blood pressure levels.
-Once your blood pressure is under control these changes should continue and become a way of life for you.
-Your blood pressure will not only stay lower but there’s a chance that you won’t have to take any medicine either.
+In addition to medication, the doctor will recommend lifestyle changes.
+The changes can have an enormous affect on the blood pressure levels.
+Once the blood pressure is under control these changes should become a way of life.

 - Sweet potato